gfavour/PSGate---Autonami-Custom-Connector/README.md

 7. That is all, save and close the files.
 8. Login to your wordpress file and start using your connector.
 9. If you need technical support at affordable price, you can contact us to set it up for you.
 Thanks

+# About The Author
+Oyeyemi Olatunde Francis
+Full-Stack Developer